 The Mentzer vs. Arnold war reminds me of the political system.
 In order to control everything, the elite makes two branches of one tree fight each other.
 One is the official party that currently holds the power while the other one is the opposition.
 The goal of the latter is to take care of the people who don’t agree with the current ways and lure them into supporting another idea that leads to a result engineered by the same elite.
 You can think of it as the fight between the day and the night.
 On the outside, it may seem like they are fighting each other, but they are both а part of the same 24-hour cycle.

 Finally, we arrive at nutrition – a topic even more controversial than training.

-The needle addicts are constantly showing their food plates on Instagram, thinking they are doing people a great favor.
+The needle addicts are constantly showing their food plates on Instagram, thinking that they are doing us a great favor.
 Why would anyone care what those idiots eat for breakfast?
-Because we have been told that unless you eat right, growth is not going to happen.
+Because we have been told that if you don’t eat the right foods, growth is not going to happen.
 This is somewhat true – if you don’t eat enough, you cannot grow as a natural.
-However, the gurus present the nutritional element as if eating more protein is going to cause exceptional growth, and new clothes will have to be bought every two weeks.
-The very same morons also use the term “poor nutrition” to explain the failure of their programs.
+However, the gurus present the nutritional element as something capable of producing muscle monsters.
+Moreover, they often attribute the failure of their routines to “poor nutrition”.
+How convenient…

 Very few bodybuilders follow super strict diets when the camera is off.
 Many of them eat garbage all time, but since they inject bags of drugs and have the muscle mass of a small lion, getting down to single digits body fat is not that hard.

 The nutritional world is full of misconceptions.
 The biggest one is the high carb diet which has been a part of bodybuilding for a long time now.
 Sorry, but high carb diets are definitely not the secret to growth.
 Even if you eat, China’s rice reserves, you won’t get to the level of professional bodybuilders naturally.